 All of this puts Ondas at the forefront of providing commercial and civil government applications, from firefighting to farming.
 Although this is still a risky company in its early days, and guidance is not revenue, it’s hard to ignore this massive market opportunity, and if you want to learn more, check out yesterday’s pitch here.

 Learn everything you need to know about investing by subscribing to MyWallSt now.
-Access new stock picks, our stock of the month selections, and much more by starting your free trial today.
+Access new stock picks, our stock of the month selections, and much more by starting your free access today.

 Jamie is the Content Editor here at MyWallSt.
 His favorite stock is Apple, which is also the first stock he ever bought.
 Jamie is not only a big fan of its products, but he believes that the tech giant has a whole lot more to give the world, and hasn't even scraped the surface of its potential.